johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 	The New Testament identifies Jesus as the Jewish Messiah,[^fn3] anointed by the Spirit to fulfil three mediatory roles—prophet, priest and king—on behalf of God's people.[^fn4] After his ascension to the *Right Hand of God*, Jesus becomes the *one Mediator between God and humanity*.[^fn5]

 Messianic —
-:	relating to the Messiah; primarily used in the syllabus to refer to Messianic Community or messianic communities.
+:	relating to the Messiah; primarily used in the syllabus to refer to *Messianic Community* and *messianic communities*.

 Messianic Community (capitalised) —
 :	the whole, worldwide and historical body of people belonging to the Messiah.
 In the New Testament this community is referred to as *the body of Messiah (Christ)*.
 The reference is broadly equivalent to *Worldwide Christian Community* or *Church*.
 Those terms, however, are generally avoided because of their association with particular historical expressions of Christianity that are not inclusive.